PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

   `optional1.or(() -> optional2)` is not behavior preserving if evaluation of `optional2` has side-effects.
-- Similarly, certain refactoring operations are only valid if one of the matches expressions is not `@Nullable`.
+- Similarly, certain refactoring operations are only valid if one of the matched expressions is not `@Nullable`.
 It'd be nice to be able to express this.
 - Generalize `@Placeholder` support such that rules can reference e.g. "any concrete unary method".
 This would allow refactorings such as